NathanHM/maedras-vault/content/History/War of the Ember.md

 ---
 ## The Cult’s Infiltration
-[[The Eternal Ember Cult]] saw [[Vath'ira]] as a key to their ambitions — believing the city's vault held relics tied to [[the Emberheart]], their imprisoned deity.
+[[Cult of the Eternal Ember|The Eternal Ember Cult]] saw [[Vath'ira]] as a key to their ambitions — believing the city's vault held relics tied to [[the Emberheart]], their imprisoned deity.
 Through bribery, coercion, and deception, the [[Cult of the Eternal Ember|Cult]] gradually infiltrated [[Vath'ira]]’s power structure.
 Key members of the city's elite — merchants, scholars, and even minor council members — were seduced by promises of power and protection from the growing tensions among the nations.

 To the [[Cult of the Eternal Ember|Cult]], the vault beneath [[Vath'ira]] was more than just a treasure trove — they believed it was built upon an ancient [[Ley Lines|ley line]] where [[the Emberheart]]’s power still smouldered.
 By igniting this dormant power, they hoped to release a shard of [[the Emberheart]]’s strength, beginning their divine purge of the world.
 ## The Burning Rite